chrisnoonan98675/site/xl-deploy/concept/installing-and-removing-xl-deploy-plugins.markdown

 These folders can be configured by changing `xld-wrapper.conf`.
 The XL Deploy server classpath typically contains resources, configuration files and libraries needed by the server itself to work.

-Additionally to the server classloader, there is also the XL Deploy plugin class loader.
+Additionally to the server classloader, there is also the XL Deploy plugin classloader.
 The plugin includes the classpath of the server classloader.
 Additionally it includes the following directories:

 * `ext`: This folder is directly added to the classpath and can contain classes and resources without putting them in a `jar` file.